 The fostering recruitment process is structured and never rushed because you must have vital training and support.
 Subsequently, relationships take time, and your support begins from the first introduction to the charity.
 Ultimately, your support is given to you consistently, with often the Social Worker assigned to you when you first apply.

-‘Not for Profit Charities’ are also unique; they invest every penny profit back into the support services they give to children and their foster carers.
+‘Not for Profit Charities’ are also unique; they invest every penny of profit back into the support services they give to children and their foster carers.

 I have spoken to many people who once were interested in fostering; however, they became disheartened after speaking with some agencies and didn’t continue.
-Firstly, they were told ‘Children who are likely to display ‘challenging behaviour, are mostly available, and they tend to be older, with more complex needs.’
+Firstly, they were told, ‘Children who are likely to display ‘challenging behaviour are mostly available, and they tend to be older, with more complex needs.’
 Secondly, they ‘felt judged.’

-Entirely how this is supposed to help people decide to become foster carers is hard to understand; not surprisingly, they gave up.
+How this is supposed to help people decide to become foster carers is hard to understand; not surprisingly, they gave up.

-Verve offers impartial advice on the fostering role, the process of becoming a foster carer and the requirements for Foster carers that charities in your community need.
+Verve offers impartial advice on the fostering role, the process of becoming a foster carer and the requirements for foster carers that charities in your community need.
 We have extensive experience in the Fostering industry from recruitment within the Independent Fostering industry, expertise in working with children in care and finally, being in the care system ourselves.